 Yes.
 Make sure its attached and enabled before you start FBX.
 Go to the Webcam tab of the settings and turn on webcam recording.

-You can find saved recordings under the ‘Captures’ tab in the app.
+You can find saved recordings under the ‘Recordings’ tab in the app.

 Files are also saved locally to the ‘FBX Game Recorder’ folder in your Video library.